 One day, in the future, I am certain we will look back at our education system and cringe.

 Every parent or grandparent can tell you a barbaric tale about themselves or someone they knew who got the cane.
-From being belted to strapped, to the Victorians’ use of the dunce’s cap, you name it, our education system has done it.
+From being belted to strapped, to the Victorians’ use of the dunce’s cap, you name it and our education system has done it.

-That’s without the most damaging use of punitive punishments – humiliation.
+That’s without the most damaging use of punitive punishments – using humiliation.

-I can recall an eleven year old boy in my French class, who was actually a low achiever and the teacher wanted to prove a lesson as he hadn’t done his homework.
+I can recall an eleven year old boy in my French class (who was actually a low achiever and socially deprived); the teacher wanted to prove a lesson as he hadn’t done his homework.

-He was told to stand up behind his desk and repeat after the battle-axe teacher (who at the time bathed in Picasso perfume and had an out-dated perm) the following words:
+He was told to stand up behind his desk and repeat after the battle-axe teacher, a delightful truncheon who bathed in Picasso perfume and had an out-dated perm, the following words: